 Or maybe not.
 As the Dartmouth College political scientist Brendan Nyhan recently wrote in the Columbia Journalism Review, "political science research suggests that [debates] rarely cause a significant change in the polls."

-Here's someone to whom Monday's event will matter a lot: moderator Lester Holt, the lead anchor for the NBC Nightly News and the third person on that stage at Hofstra University in Long Island.
+Here's someone to whom Monday's event will matter a lot: moderator Lester Holt, the lead anchor for NBC Nightly News and the third person on that stage at Hofstra University in Long Island.

 Holt is something of the accidental anchor.
-He ascended to the top role last year after NBC's Brian Williams' self-inflicted career sabotage, when Williams was found to have spun inflated tales of the perils he faced reporting in Iraq and New Orleans.
+He ascended to the top role last year after Brian Williams' self-inflicted career sabotage, when Williams was found to have spun inflated tales of the perils he faced reporting in Iraq and New Orleans.

-Holt has been the dependable Mr. Everything for NBC News: the host of Dateline NBC, former co-host of the weekend Today show, the longtime anchor of the weekend edition of the NBC Nightly News.
-But Williams is two months younger than Holt - a transition from the former to the latter simply was not envisioned.
+Holt has been the dependable Mr. Everything for NBC News: the host of Dateline NBC, former co-host of the weekend Today show, the longtime anchor of the weekend edition of NBC Nightly News.
+But Williams is two months younger than Holt — a transition from the former to the latter simply was not envisioned.

 It will be the first time for those who follow, as well: Anderson Cooper of CNN, Martha Raddatz of ABC News and Chris Wallace of Fox News.
 Elaine Quijano, a CBS News correspondent and anchor of CBS's digital news channel, will moderate the vice presidential debate early next month.

 Holt will also be carrying institutional baggage.
-Matt Lauer of NBC's Today show caused much angst for colleagues when hosted a town hall discussion with both candidates on national security issues earlier this month; he spent so much time pressing Hillary Clinton for answers about her email server that he had to rush her for answers on questions requiring more depth.
+Matt Lauer of NBC's Today show caused much angst for colleagues when he hosted a town hall discussion with both candidates on national security issues earlier this month; he spent so much time pressing Hillary Clinton for answers about her email server that he had to rush her for answers on questions requiring more depth.

 Meanwhile, Lauer failed twice at even the most basic level of fact-checking as Trump asserted, without a trace of evidence or shame, that he had openly opposed the invasion of Iraq before the U.S. and its allies sent in troops in 2003.
 As BuzzFeed and others pointed out, he had said the opposite on the Howard Stern show in late 2002.